 I value tools, systems and platforms with these qualities:

-I am a qualified primary and secondary school teacher and hold a Master’s degree in Applied Linguistics.
+I am a qualified and experienced primary and secondary school teacher, and hold a Master’s degree in Applied Linguistics.
 I have approximately 15 years experience teaching students ranging from Year 1 to adult, mostly in the areas of English as a Second Language and Information Technology, in Melbourne, Alice Springs and Mildura (Australia).

-A native speaker of Australian English, I have been a second language learner since the late 1970s and in that time have acquired varying levels of proficiency in Spanish, Italian, Arabic, Luritja, Pali and most recently Thai.
+A native speaker of Australian English, I love learning new languages and the new worlds they open up.
+I have varying levels of proficiency in Spanish, Italian, Arabic, Luritja (a Central Australian language), Pali and most recently Thai.